Uphill Travel/Hiking Policy & Guidelines

 In addition to assuming the inherent risks of skiing, as a condition precedent to using Snowbird’s facilities, you assume the risk of and waive all claims for liability against Snowbird arising out of an injury or damage you receive while using any of Snowbird’s facilities, including injury, death or damage caused by the negligence or other misconduct of Snowbird and it’s agents and employees.
 If you cannot assume these risks, do not use the Snowbird ski area or its facilities, or contact Ski Patrol.

 Terrain features, both natural and man-made, are not designed for inverted aerial moves.
 Inverted moves are not recommended.
 Perform them at your own risk.

 Ski Area Boundary Notice

 Ski Area Boundaries are closed except at designated Forest Service Backcountry exit access points.
 The exit access points are at the base of the Mineral Basin Express Chairlift and off the Thunder Alley ski run, uphill from the base of the Baby Thunder Lift.
 Avalanche danger and other life threatening hazards exist beyond the ski area boundary.
-If you choose to leave the ski area, you are solely responsible for your safely.
+If you choose to leave the ski area, you are solely responsible for your safety.
 No ski patrol or avalanche reduction.
 Rescue by Salt Lake County Search and Rescue - call 911.

 Risk of Avalanche Warning